colonyengine/colony/devref/DEVREF-lexicon.md

 a source, like disk or network, straight into the peripheral's or API's managed memory, is still *realized*, just not from a *materialized* source.

-- **rectification**: Fill in any missing data in an in-memory data structure and if there are any constraints in that in-memory data structure then ensure they are honored as well.
-A common thing to do with in-memory data structure from the *ADAPI* DSLs but this term is general for any kind of in-memory data structure.
+- **rectification**: The process of filling in any missing data in an in-memory data structure from ground truth data.
+If there are any constraints in that in-memory data structure then ensure they are honored as well.
+This is a common thing to do with in-memory data structure from the *ADAPI* DSLs but this term is general for any kind of in-memory data structure. *Rectification* performs these passes generally in this order: *synthesis pass*, *inference pass*, *validation pass*.

 - **rectify**: See *rectification*.